XiandaGuo/OpenStereo/README.md

         author={Guo, Xianda and Zhang, Chenming and Lu, Juntao  and Wang, Yiqi and Duan, Yiqun and Yang, Tian and Zhu, Zheng and Chen, Long}, journal={arXiv preprint arXiv:2312.00343},
         year={2023}
 }
+@article{guo2024lightstereo,
+  title={LightStereo: Channel Boost Is All Your Need for Efficient 2D Cost Aggregation}, author={Guo, Xianda and Zhang, Chenming and Nie, Dujun and Zheng, Wenzhao and Zhang, Youmin and Chen, Long}, journal={arXiv preprint arXiv:2406.19833}, year={2024}
+}
 ```
 **Note**: This code is only used for academic purposes, people cannot use this code for anything that might be considered commercial use.